The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 The mid-layer adds insulation between your base and top layer.
 In the cool months, the best mid-layers are made of fleece.

 Top layers are designed to fight the elements.
-They include items such as splash pants, a rain coat, windbreakers, or winter parkas, depending on the season.
+They include items such as rain gear, a rain coat, windbreakers, or winter parkas, depending on the season.

 As you dress your little one, explain the importance of each layer.
-Show them how to take extra clothing off and fold them up into a backpack, or tie it around the waist.
+Show them how to take extra clothing off and fold them up into their hiking backpack, or tie it around the waist.

 It’s always useful to have a few extra tools on hand for added safety.
 The age-old adage, “It’s better to have it and not need it than need it and not have it”, is never truer than in survival situations.